Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

 | zero => zero
 ```

 Since Nat in particular is so common, there is a syntax-sugar for it: `0n3`, which expands to `succ(succ(succ(zero)))`.

+#### Recursive functions

 Of course, recursive datatypes aren't very useful without recursive functions.
 Since the underlying calculus behind Formality is terminating, you can't write those directly, as in:

 ```javascript
 mul2 : {case n : Nat} -> Nat